davidhuser/dhis2-pk/docs/share.md

 ## Examples

-A few examples for a 2.29+ DHIS2 instance are below.
+A few examples are below (assuming a 2.29+ instance):

 ### Example 1: Data Elements